 The system InnerMem defines the behaviors allowed by the array maintained by the memory component.
-The informal description [4] refers to define an array without defining it.
+The informal description [3] refers to but does not define an array.
 We apply the informal description: whenever a successful atomic read to a location occurs the value thus returned is the value last written by a successful atomic write on the location or if no such atomic write has occurred its the initial value initVal.
 The normalized traces of InnerMem are defined by the macro: